Cecelia Condit

 Cecelia Ann Condit (born December 15, 1947) is an American video artist.
-Condit's films are noted for their attempts to subvert traditional mythologies of female representation and psychologies of sexuality and violence.
+Condit's films are noted for their subversion of traditional mythologies of female representation and psychologies of sexuality and violence.

-Condit has received awards from the Guggenheim Foundation, American Film Institute, National Endowment for the Arts, Mary L. Nohl Foundation, Wisconsin Arts Council and National Media Award from the Retirement Research Foundation.
-Her work has been shown internationally in festivals, museums and alternative spaces and is represented in collections including the Museum of Modern Art in NYC and Centre Georges Pompidou Musee National d'Art Moderne, Paris, France.
+Condit has received awards from the Guggenheim Foundation, American Film Institute, National Endowment for the Arts, Mary L. Nohl Foundation, and Wisconsin Arts Council, and the National Media Award from the Retirement Research Foundation.
+Her work has been shown internationally in festivals, museums and alternative spaces and is represented in collections including the Museum of Modern Art in NYC and Centre Georges Pompidou Musée National d'Art Moderne, Paris, France.
 In 2008, Condit had her first solo show exhibition at the CUE Art Foundation in New York.

 Early life and education

 Condit was born in Philadelphia on December 15, 1947.
 She studied at the Pennsylvania Academy of the Fine Arts and the University of Pennsylvania.
 She received a BFA in sculpture from the Philadelphia College of Art and a MFA in photography from Tyler School of Art at Temple University.